 In personal injury matters, we typically work on a contingency basis, which means that we do not get paid unless you do.

-In family court matters, we generally charge an hourly rate, but may agree to cap our fees or work on a contingency basis when permitted to do so by the Rules of Professional Conduct.
-Call around - you'll find that our hourly rates are reasonable and competitive with other area law firms.
+In family court an other matters, we generally charge an hourly rate, but may agree to cap our fees or work on a contingency basis when permitted to do so by the Rules of Professional Conduct.
+Call around – you’ll find that our hourly are reasonable and competitive with other area law firms.